epics-containers/ibek/docs/user/reference/naming.rst

 Every Arg also has a name and these should be snake_case as they represent class properties in Python.

+HOWEVER: where these arguments refer to a database template macro, the original name should be used.
+This means that no changes are required in the templates in order to support the include_args feature.

+ADDITIONAL: because the above caveat breaks the naming convention.
+We will maintain the historical naming from builder.py where support module has this historical support.

+SUMMARY: only new modules will use the snake_case naming convention.
+Others will use the historical adhoc naming conventions.

 Functions
 ---------